radiantearth/stac-spec/collection-spec/README.md

 # STAC Collections

-[STAC Items](../item-spec/README.md) are focused on search within a collection*.
+[STAC Items](../item-spec/README.md) are focused on search within a collection\*.
 Another topic of interest is the search of collections, instead of within a collection.
 The [STAC Collection specification](collection-spec.md) is independent of STAC Items and
 [STAC Catalogs](../catalog-spec/README.md).
 Items are required to provide a link back to their collection definition.
 Other parties can also use this specification standalone, as a way to describe collections in a lightweight way.
+For more details on how the STAC specs fit together see the [overview](../overview.md) document.

 The STAC Collection specification is a set of JSON fields to describe a set of Items in a STAC Catalog, to help enable discovery.
 It builds on the [Catalog Spec](../catalog-spec/README.md), using the flexible structure specified there to further define and explain logical